Message from the Chief

 • Grant Application submitted for funding for a K-9 unit.

-• Funding would cover all start-up costs such as vehicle, acquisition of the canine, training for the canine and officer, kennel, vet costs, and food.
+• Funding would cover all start-up costs such as vehicle, acquisition of the canine, training for the canine and officer.

 Department Drone: